 3. If you are unsure of your devices build number then just select the latest build listed in the build selection screen in the Toolkit so you can get to the Main Menu.
 You can use the Toolkit to unpack the .tar.md5 image you need to flash via Odin (if you do not have a compression program installed).

-4. You can either use the Toolkit to extract the .tar.md5 image for flashing [option 10,2] or use a compression program such as winzip/7zip to extract it.
+4. You can either use the Toolkit to extract the .tar.md5 image for flashing [option 10,2 or option 11,2 on newer versions] or use a compression program such as winzip/7zip to extract it.

 5. Reboot your device to download mode.
 You can do this on Samsung devices by holding the volume down, home and power buttons all together for about 10-15 seconds until you see a warning screen.
 Press volume up to continue.